 The company Aqualution Systems approached the University to develop a continuous production process for making a sustainable disinfectant product.
 The resulting project – led by Dr Faiz Iqbal (Principal Investigator) and Dr Adam Stokes (Co-Investigator) – recently received £51,000 in funding from the EPSRC’s Impact Acceleration Accounts (IAA) scheme.

-In a separate initiative, a team led by Dr Symon Podilchak (Senior Lecturer in Radio Frequency Technology) are working on a radio frequency (RF) remote sterilisation technique that could be used to quickly and efficiently clean ambulances, medical devices and other assets, between uses.
+In a separate initiative, a team led by Dr Symon Podilchak (Senior Lecturer in Radio Frequency Technology) have worked on a radio frequency (RF) remote sterilisation technique that could be used to quickly and efficiently clean ambulances, medical devices and other assets, between uses.

 This remote sterilization work is in collaboration with Toshiba and Leonardo UK and follows the team's previous industrial research project on the wireless power charging of mobile phones and tablets, supported by Samsung.